walllab/iHART-ARC/README.md

 IG_LIST="" #Absolute path to Human_immunoglobulin_genes_HGNClist.txt file provided in the Annotation_Source_Files directory GIAB="" #Absolute path to Genome_in_a_bottle_problematic_regions.bed file provided in the Annotation_Source_Files directory

-ANNOVAR="" #Absolute path path to your preferred perl installation followed by an absolute path to the table_annovar.pl script from ANNOVAR
+ANNOVAR="" #Absolute path path to your preferred perl installation followed by an absolute path to the table_annovar.pl script from ANNOVAR, separated by a space
 ANV_DIR=""; #Absolute path to Annotation_Source_Files directory
 AWK="" #Absolute path to Gawk software directory BED="" #Absolute path to BEDTools toolset directory